It’s common knowledge that using the dishwasher is more eco-friendly (and wallet-friendly) than washing dishes by hand.

 In this guide, I provide 25 real examples showing you how much water dishwashers actually use per cycle.

-Plus, I give you a close look at seven examples to show you how much the water usage varies by cycle type.
+Plus, I show you how much the water usage varies by cycle type.

 By the end of this guide, you’ll learn:

 - How much water dishwashers use on average

 - What factors have the most significant impact on water usage